-Our trip to Konstance in Germany was unexpected.
+Our trip to Konstance (Konstanz) in Germany was unexpected.
 We had arrived the day before at my cousin, Jonathon’s, place at Epalinges in Switzerland and he was due to speak at a conference in Konstance so we figured we would tag along, take the hire car and see some of the local countryside.

 We had to stop at Zurich airport to change hire cars, but even with that stop, the trip probably only took about four hours.
 Coming from Australia, the thought of driving four hours into another country is unthinkable – it takes longer than that to drive into another state.